Daniel-Abrecht/ml666/docs/semantics.md

 A tokenizer or parser may or may not choose to emit comments.
 It is also up to the implementation, if different adjacent strings where allowed are merged into a single token or not, or even further split up.
-An implementation may or may not provide a means determine if a string or comment token is already complete, and it may or may not provide a means to determine the encoding the string had.
+An implementation may or may not provide a means determine if a string or comment token is already complete, and it may or may not provide a means to determine the encoding the string had, but it must ensure strings can be handled the same regardless of their encoding.

 A tokenizer must provide a means to determine if an attribute is complete, because there can be multiple adjacent value-less attributes.